RithikKalra/StreetSight-ComputerVision-Vehicles/README.md

 Note: You may need to adjust the installation command based on your environment.

-YOLO Model: The pre-trained YOLOv8 model can be downloaded from Ultralytics or trained on custom data.
+YOLO Model: The pre-trained YOLOv8 and YOLOv5 models can be downloaded from Ultralytics or trained on custom data.
 Place the weights file (e.g., yolov8n.pt) in the project directory.

 Video Source: The traffic video (e.g., cars.mp4) should be located in the ../Videos/ directory relative to the script.